cybertraining-dsc/fa20-523-301/project/project.md

 **Figure 8:** Injury Length in Days over Player Weight in Kilograms

 Finally, the team decided to use the z-score to normalize all of the data.
 By using the Z-score from the individual data in a column of df_Injury_stats, the team was able to limit variability of multiple metrics across the dataframe.
 A player's blocks and steals should be a miniscule amount compared to minutes or points of some players.
-The same can be said of steals, technical fouls, or any other statistic in the course of an NBA game.
+The same can be said of assists, technical fouls, or any other statistic in the course of an NBA game.
 The Z-score, by nature of the metric from the mean, allows for much less variability across the columns.

 ## 4. Methodology

 The objective of this project was to develop performance indicators for injured players returning to basketball in the NBA.
 It is unreasonable to expect a player to return to the same level of play post injury immediately upon starting back up after recovery.
 It often takes a player months if not years to return to the same level of play as pre-injury, especially considering the severity of the injuries.
 In order to successfully analyze this information from the datasets, a predictive model will need to be created using a large set of the data to train.

-From this point, a test run will be used to gauge the validity and accuracy of the model compared to some of the data set aside.
-The model created will be able to provide feature importance to give a better understanding of which specific features are the most crucial when it comes to determining how bad the effects of an injury may or may not be on player performance.
-Feature engineering will be performed prior to training the model in order to improve the chances of higher accuracy from the predictions.
+From this point, a test run was used to gauge the validity and accuracy of the model compared to some of the data set aside.
+The model created was able to provide feature importance to give a better understanding of which specific features are the most crucial when it comes to determining how bad the effects of an injury may or may not be on player performance.
+Feature engineering was performed prior to training the model in order to improve the chances of higher accuracy from the predictions.
 This model could be used to keep an eye out for how a player's performance intensity and the engineered features could affect how long a player takes to recover from injury, if there are any warning signs prior to an injury, and even how well they perform when returning.

 ### 4.1 Development of Models